MaineKuehn/usim/docs/source/api/usim.rst

-Simulations commonly revolve around resources which are produced/consumed, blocked or waited for. μSim implements a range of generic, read-to-use resources for various use-cases.
+Simulations commonly revolve around resources which are produced/consumed, blocked or waited for. μSim implements a range of generic, ready-to-use resources for various use-cases.

 :py:class:`usim.Resources`
     Supply of named resources which can be temporarily borrowed